Lob Brown

-W. S. "Lob" or "Lobster" Brown was a college football player.
+William S. "Lob" or "Lobster" Brown was a college football player.

 Georgia Tech

 Brown was a prominent tackle for the Georgia Tech Golden Tornado of the Georgia Institute of Technology.
 He came from Chattanooga, Tennessee.
 He was elected to the Georgia Tech Athletics Hall of Fame in 1966.
+In 1915 John Heisman selected him one of the 30 greatest Southern football players.

 1904

 Brown was selected All-Southern in 1904.
 Some publications claim he was Tech's first All-Southern player; others list Jesse Thrash.

 1906

-He also kicked, responsible for the win over Davidson by a field goal.
+He also kicked, responsible for the win over Davidson by a 40-yard field goal.
 Brown also helped Tech to its first defeat over Auburn in 1906.
 He was captain-elect of 1907.